 For more information, please call 617-373-7894

-For the privacy and safety of our patrons, the use of hand held devices with picture/video capability is not permitted in the locker rooms or workout facilities.
+For the privacy and safety of our patrons, the use of any devices with picture/video capability is not permitted in the locker rooms, at Campus Recreation programming or at workout facilities.

 Singing, disturbing other patrons, and the use of profanity, is strictly prohibited.